 In 2015, designer Giuliano Calza launched streetwear label GCDS, an abbreviation of “God Can’t Destroy Streetwear,” with his brother Giordano, who is now chief executive.
 The brand is known for its slogans, ironic graphics and capsule collaborations, which have subsequently attracted the interest of models, artists and influencers, including Bella Hadid , Dua Lipa and Chiara Ferragni .

-Calza worked with Pamela Anderson, featuring the actress in GCDS’ Spring/ Summer 2018 campaign video, which also stars model and musician Caroline Vreeland and rapper Brooke Candy.
+Calza worked with Pamela Anderson, featuring the actress in GCDS’ Spring/Summer 2018 campaign video starring model and musician Caroline Vreeland and rapper Brooke Candy.
 In 2017, Calza announced the brand's sales had reached €5 million.
-GCDS currently retails in more than 350 stores worldwide.
-The Calza brothers opened their first store in Milan in December 2016 and have their sights set on expanding into Asia, starting with a store in Shanghai.
+GCDS currently retails in more than 350 stores worldwide, counting Farfetch and Selfridges among its stockists.
+The Calza brothers opened their first store in Milan in December 2016 have announced plans to open a store in London's Mayfair neighbourhood.